 When my two oldest kids were 15 and 16, I was driving past a movie theater with them and – in what seemed like a spur-of-the-moment gesture they asked if I wanted to go see a movie called “American Pie” with them.
 I knew nothing about the movie, but one of my favorite songs growing up had the same name, and surely it was a nice family movie, right?
 I was by far the only person over age 23 in the theater.
 I had no language to describe some of the scenes I saw.
 Walking out of the movie, someone came up and scolded me, “How could you take your kids to see a movie like that?!”
 I stood my ground.
 “How else am I going to talk to my kids about sex?”
 I was actually pleased my kids felt comfortable enough with me to share that experience.
 It’s taken tons of trial and error to get to a level of intimacy with each of them that they can trust me enough to talk about almost any topic, but most days, I like to think we’re there.
 Some of the most difficult conversations with my kids have started with a two or three word text.
 Or a phone call they didn’t want to make, but were glad they did.
 Or stories to them of my own failings, as a kid, as a parent.
 As a human.
 Part of the trick to being a good parent, I believe, is to be accessible to your kids even while teaching them the consequences of their actions.
 To teach them where the lines in the hockey rink are while also allowing them room to build their own goalposts.
 To give and take in a conversation like you would with anyone, while still keeping your role clear.
 To trust in their love for you.
 To know when to have boundaries and know when to allow freedom.
 And to have a shared vocabulary that allows the intimacy to grow instead of create rifts in your relationship.

 I love words.
 I love language.
 I love every form of communication, every new technology, every impact it makes on the way we talk to each other.
 I love the way language evolves, I love to see a new word pop in to our language and become a part of our culture.
-I think that every word that has been created should be allowed to be said.
-With care, yes, and with respect to who we are saying it to, of course.
-But if we want shared intimacy with a whole slew of people (and why the heck not?), if we want deeper understanding, if we want communication that is truly shared, insightful, helpful, inspiring – then we shouldn’t be afraid of words.
+I think that every word that has been created should be allowed to be said—unless, like the n-word, it can cause irreparable harm.
+We should consider words and say them with care, and with respect to who we are saying it to, of course.
+But if we want shared intimacy with a whole slew of people (and why the heck not?), if we want deeper understanding, if we want communication that is truly shared, insightful, helpful, inspiring—then we shouldn’t be afraid of words.
+It’s the choice that matters—the intention and the impact.

 photo by merfam / flickr